flashlight/flashlight/docs/source/distributed.rst

       fl::DistributedInit::MPI,
       -1, // worldRank - unused.
 Automatically derived from `MPI_Comm_Rank`
       -1, // worldRank - unused.
 Automatically derived from `MPI_Comm_Size`
-      {} // param
+      {}  // params
   );

 DistributedInit::FILE_SYSTEM
 ############################

-This initialization can be used if all the participating processes have access to a shared flle.
-The shared file will be used to setup the initial coordination step among the processes.
+Use this initialization if all participating devices and processes have access to a shared filesystem.
+A shared file in that filesystem is used to initially coordinate participating processes.
+This shared file is specified via the ``fl::DistributedConstants::kFilePath`` key in the parameter map:

 ::